Zonisamide - Drug Monograph

 Dosage and Administration

-• May increase to 200 mg/day after two weeks
+• May be increased to 200 mg/day after 2 weeks

-• Renal impairment: Use caution; consider reduced dosing in severe impairment (CrCl <20 mL/min)
+• Renal impairment: Use with caution; consider reduced dosing

-• Hepatic impairment: Use with caution; no specific dosing recommendations
+• Hepatic impairment: Use with caution; consider reduced dosing

-• Geriatric patients: Initiate at lower doses; consider age-related renal function changes
+• Geriatric patients: Initiate at lower doses; monitor closely

-• Pediatric patients: Limited data; not FDA-approved under age 16
+• Pediatric patients: Safety and effectiveness not established for children under 16 years

 Administration: